learex-zz/macOS-eGPU/README.md

 ## I used the temporary script/@goalque's instructions, what should I do?
 -  I haven't upgraded yet.
 I'm still on 17E199.
 I have used the temporary script.
-	-\> Use the uninstaller script.
-Reboot.
+	-\> Upgrade to 10.13.5≤.
 Proceed with this script.
--  I have upgraded to 17E202.
+-  I have upgraded since.
 	-\> Execute: `sudo rm -rfv "/Library/Application Support/nvidia10134/"`
 	to remove the KEXT backup.
 Proceed with this script.
 - I have used @goalque’s instructions.
-	-\> Upgrade to 17E202.
+	-\> Upgrade to 10.13.5≤.
 Proceed with this script.

 ## Problems
 ### Known issues